Battle of Cempoala: Background

-Cortés was leading a semblance of an expedition in eastern Mexico, amassing treasures in an attempt to convince the King of Spain to leave his conquest enterprise beyond Diego Velázquez de Cuéllar’s control.
+While Cortés was enriching himself by leading an expedition in eastern Mexico, he tried to convince the King of Spain, in a series of letters, to take away Cuban governor Diego Velázquez de Cuéllar’s control over the campaign.
 When Velázquez heard about this, he was furious.
 He decided to send Pánfilo de Narváez to regain control of the expedition.
-On 5 March, Narváez departed for Mexico.
+On 5 March, Narváez departed for Mexico, taking Licenciado López Ayllón of the Audiencia of Santo Domingo as the king's representative.

 Voyage

 The voyage was chaotic from the start.
 Heavy storms sank 6 of the 19 ships, killing about 50 men.
-Several of the ships split up and Narváez didn’t land until 22 April, at which point Cortés had already found extravagant lodging in Tenochtitlan.
-López Ayllón de la Audiencia de Santo Domingo, the representative for the King of Spain, arrived early.
+Several of the ships split up, Ayllón arrived first and Narváez didn’t land until 22 April, at which point Cortés had already found extravagant lodging in Tenochtitlan.

 Planning

 Immediately after landing, Narváez attacked a small coastal garrison led by Gonzalo de Sandoval.
-Narváez's attack failed, causing him to lose several prisoners, which were sent to Cortes to warn him of the danger.
+Narváez's attack failed, causing him to lose several prisoners, who were sent to Cortes to warn him of the danger.
 In mid-May, Cortés left Tenochtitlan to deal with Narváez.
 Narváez took advantage of his numerical superiority and captured the city of Cempoala, making it his base of operations.
 He took as hostages the eight Cempolan noblewomen that had married Spanish men in Cortés' company, and allowed his men to mistreat the local population.
 Xicomecoatl, the ruler of the city and an ally to Cortés, threatened Narváez with calling Cortés, but he was forced into obedience.

 For his part, after trading messengers with Narváez and ultimately resolving to free Cempoala by force, Cortés sent a soldier to contact their Chinantec allies for help.
 He returned with 200 warriors armed with long pikes, needed to counter Narváez's cavalry, and the promise that 2,000 more warriors would follow later.